cis422-goaltracker/goaltracker/README.md

 Check the event has been saved or not, click the close button(red) on the top left page of "Add/Edit Goal", then view the list of goals you have to make sure the one you recently added is there.

-For more information on goals and subgoals and the things you can do with them, see "To add a subgoal" and "To delete a goal and subgoal" and "To complete a goal or subgoal"
+For more information on goals and subgoals and the things you can do with them, see "To Add a subgoal" and "To Delete a Goal and Subgoal" and "To Complete a Goal or Subgoal"

 ![alt text](imagelikegoeshere)

-### To edit/view a goal:
+### To Edit/View a goal:
 On the homepage, navigate to a pre-existing goal that you would like to edit.
 Select it in the dropdown box and select the 'Edit/View' button.
 This window, similiarly to the "add a goal" window  has all the same fields, but now has the information that you had entered before.

 To change anything, make your changes in this window and select save.